Loading Insight...

 Jason Amayun, Senior Director of Synpulse

 You may buy once from a salesperson, but trusted advisors earn lifelong engagement by tailoring conversations to life stages, goals, and risks.
-Research shows that emotional attachment drives higher satisfaction, retention, and customer lifetime value (CLV), with emotionally connected customers delivering stronger loyalty outcomes than those only functionally satisfied.[6]
+Emotionally connected customers drive stronger loyalty outcomes, including higher satisfaction, retention, and customer lifetime value (CLV), than those who are only functionally satisfied.[6]

 As a result, emotional intelligence and communication become core skills, replacing objection handling with empathy that sustains trust for repeat interactions.